dmitry-s/cloud-sql-jdbc-socket-factory/README.md

 [![Build
 Status](https://travis-ci.org/GoogleCloudPlatform/cloud-sql-jdbc-socket-factory.svg?branch=master)](https://travis-ci.org/GoogleCloudPlatform/cloud-sql-jdbc-socket-factory)

-The Cloud SQL Socket Factory is a library for the MySQL/Postgres JDBC drivers that allows a user with the appropriate permissions to connect to a Cloud SQL database without having to deal with IP whitelisting or SSL certificates manually.
+The Cloud SQL Socket Factory is a library for the MySQL/Postgres JDBC and R2DBC drivers that allows a user with the appropriate permissions to connect to a Cloud SQL database without having to deal with IP whitelisting or SSL certificates manually.